Gabrielle Union Stepped Out In Style For Dwyane Wade’s HOF Induction Ceremony

 Gabrielle Union is one proud wife!
 Over the weekend, she stepped out in style for her husband, Dwyane Wade’s historical moment – his induction into the Naismith Memorial Basketball Hall of Fame.

-The legendary ceremony took place on Saturday and the 41 year old NBA great was celebrated by his entire family, including Gabrielle Union, Kaavia James, 4, Zaya, 16, Zaire, 21, and Wade’s nephew Dahveon Morris, 21.
-Of course, the Union-Wade family stepped out in style, with Gabrielle donning a black, Versace dress with a low cut neckline and pleated skirt.
+The legendary ceremony took place on Saturday, and the 41-year-old NBA great was celebrated by his entire family, including Gabrielle Union, Kaavia James, 4, Zaya, 16, Zaire, 21, and Wade’s nephew Dahveon Morris, 21.
+Of course, the Union-Wade family stepped out in style, with Gabrielle donning a black Versace dress with a low, U-shaped neckline and pleated skirt.
 She paired the look with black sandals and wore her hair in a sleek and straight style.

 Check it out below.

 During the ceremony, the NBA baller took to the stage to share a heartfelt speech.
-He was sure to celebrate his family while also recognizing several figures in his life including his parents to his kids to even friends Carmelo Anthony, Allen Iverson and Chris Paul, who were all in attendance.
+He was sure to celebrate his family while also recognizing several figures in his life including his parents and his kids to friends like Carmelo Anthony, Allen Iverson and Chris Paul, who were all in attendance.

 “Thank you all for being there for me and for loving me in the most perfect way possible.
 I appreciate you guys and I love y’all,” Wade said of his loved ones.